abemedia/abemedia.github.io/services/estate-agents.md

     -
         title: Customer Insights
         icon: users
-        content: Detailed statistics help you understand your market better and grow your client base, turning visitors into returning customers.
+        content: Gather valuable insights that help you understand your visitors better, increasing conversions and turning casual browsers into clients.
 -
     type: services
     title: Our Services